Search by product name or hair type/concerns

 Taking steps to shield your scalp from damaging UV rays is crucial, not only for your health but also for your hair's health.
 Avoiding tanning beds, limiting sun exposure, and wearing sunscreen are great ways to save your skin.
 To keep it healthy all year round, make sure to use products developed for aging scalps.

-Better Not Younger’s Superpower Fortifying Hair & Scalp Serum stimulates and nourishes your scalp and strengthens your follicles to give you lush hair growth.
+Better Not Younger’s Superpower Fortifying Hair & Scalp Serum stimulates and nourishes your scalp and strengthens your follicles to give you lush hair.
 New Dawn Activated Charcoal Scalp Cleanser deep cleans and nurtures your scalp with birch extract and B vitamins.

 Find these products, along with our entire hair care line, on our Shop page.
 Watch for upcoming products that contain UV protection.